TABLE OF CONTENTS

 Request a Quote

-What is an Asset Depletion Mortgage?
+What Is an Asset Depletion Mortgage?

 An asset depletion mortgage doesn’t require proof of employment income, which some borrowers may not have.
 For instance, if you’re looking for a mortgage when self-employed, you don’t have pay stubs or W-2s, and your tax returns likely don’t reflect the true state of your finances.
 If you don’t qualify for a traditional home loan, an asset depletion mortgage might be right for you.

-Asset depletion loans are also a retirement mortgage option because you can qualify using your bank and retirement accounts.
+Asset depletion loans are also a retirement mortgage option because you can qualify using your savings and retirement accounts.
 These types of home loans can benefit individuals who don’t have a regular source of income or the documentation required by conventional loans.

 How Does an Asset Depletion Mortgage Work?